Victorian Railways flat wagons: FQX, FQF, VQCX & VQCY (63ft deck)

-In the late 1970s about 100 FQX wagons were recoded to FQF, exclusively for use on the broad gauge system, to ensure that enough vehicles were available for intrastate traffic.
-Nominally, these were to be 501–600, but in practice some of that range stayed as FQX while others, such as 637, were converted instead.
+In the late 1970s, about 100 FQX wagons were recoded to FQF, exclusively for use on the broad gauge system, to ensure that enough vehicles were available for intrastate traffic.
 Aside from changing the code, many FQF wagons had full-length lashing rails added along the side frames, and the number was placed on a panel below the frame rather than painted directly onto it.

-A further 75 wagons were constructed to the same design, but taking on the new code of VQCX, in early to mid 1980, giving the final class member as VQCX 1010.
-The FQF wagons were recoded VQCY, although many returned to VQCX around 1985.

-In 1993 75 wagons were randomly selected and recoded to VQRF, numbers 1 through 75, specifying that they were to be used for rice container traffic from Echuca to ports in Melbourne and Geelong.
+In 1993, 75 wagons were randomly selected and recoded to VQRF, numbers 1 through 75, specifying that they were to be used for rice container traffic from Echuca to ports in Melbourne and Geelong.
 They were most often loaded with one 20 ft container either end, and the centre portion of the wagon used for loading and unloading.

-In late 1994 most of the freight fleet was transferred over to the National Rail Corporation, and the remaining VQCX wagons were relettered to RQCX.
+In late 1994, most of the freight fleet was transferred over to the National Rail Corporation, and the remaining VQCX wagons were reletterred to RQCX.
 By 1996 they were being returned to V/Line and their previous designations, as NR introduced new build articulated container wagon sets in their place, although some had been painted grey.

-SDS Models has produced ready-to-run versions of the series in HO scale, while Steam Era Models has kits available.

 VQMX

-In 1997 seventy wagons, randomly selected, had a different type of container lock fitted to speed up loading and unloading; these were recoded VQMX.
+In 1997, seventy wagons, randomly selected, had a different type of container lock fitted to speed up loading and unloading; these were recoded VQMX.
 In 1998, a further group were recoded to TQCY, being specifically allocated to Toll Group traffic.
 When Freight Victoria, later Freight Australia, acquired the V/Line Freight division, the remaining wagons were included in the sale.
 A few years later some were transferred to Pacific National, while others were sold to Queensland Rail.
 The latter recoded their new acquisitions QQGY, for use on the Melbourne to Brisbane services.